acerbilab/pyvbmc/pyvbmc/vbmc/README.md

 - in variational_optimization.py: The branches dealing with compute vargrad are untested
 - in variational_optimization.py: The vp_repo has not been ported for now (In is used in MATLAB in [vpsieve_vbmc.m](https://github.com/lacerbi/vbmc/blob/master/misc/vpsieve_vbmc.m) and filled in active_sampling).
 (Note by Luigi: *In practice, even in MATLAB this part seems to be implemented lazily and then it's not used.
 I am not sure why I did not work on this more; probably the variational optimization was working fine and couldn't be bothered to fix this properly (it seems it could help).*)
 - We have to think about what should happen when somebody calls `vbmc.optimize()` twice.
 More in general, we should "open the black-box" and allow (advanced) users to perform partial operations on the VBMC object.
 At the moment, the user can only initialize VBMC and run a full optimization (like in Matlab).
 Instead, we should allow users a more fine-grained control on what happens (to be discussed how).
+- Related to the point above, currently the only truly public methods of the VBMC class are `__init__` and `optimize`.
+The other methods, despite being visible in the documentation, are not really user-facing (for now at least).
+We should either make them private (add a `_` to the method name) or rethink them.
 - The logging feature is not working perfect yet, we need to think about a logging concepts.
 Open points have been discussed in slack.

 ### Matlab references: